 Most of us over the age of 25 can remember when the World Wide Web made its debut.
-We remember the “beep-boop” sound of dial-up and the big chunky computers that were as wide as a 90’s television set.
-It’s been almost 30 years since the dawn of the internet.
-It’s mystifying to look on the impact it still has on our everyday lives.
-Because of the internet, e-commerce was born and the need for flatbed shipping has increased.
+We remember the “beep-boop” sound of dial-up and the big chunky computers that were as wide as a television set in the 1990’s.
+It’s been almost 30 years since the dawn of the Internet.
+It’s mystifying to look at the impact it still has on our everyday lives.
+Because of the Internet, e-commerce was born, and the need for flatbed shipping has increased.

-Over the past 15 years, e-commerce has taken the baton from traditional brick and mortar stores and has left many big-box store retailers high and dry.
-Amazon Prime arrived in 2005, causing online shopping to explode in the marketplace.
-The ease and convenience of it has forced many retailers to develop a strong online presence or risk closing their doors for good.
+Over time, e-commerce has taken the baton from traditional brick-and-mortar stores, leaving many big-box store retailers high and dry.
+Since Amazon Prime’s arrival in 2005, online shopping has exploded in the marketplace.
+The ease and convenience of it have forced many retailers to develop a strong online presence or risk closing their doors for good.

-Due to health concerns and new social distancing practices, COVID-19 rapidly escalated the use of e-commerce.
-Total online spending in May was up 77% year-over-year (YOY), according to a report on online spending released in June by Adobe.
-In that report, Vivek Pandya, Adobe’s Digital Insights Manager, states that it would have typically taken 4-6 years to see the level of growth in online shopping that was seen in May.
-Contactless online ordering helped individuals attempt to limit their exposure to the virus by shopping from home, and so it’s easy to see why those reported numbers are so high.
+Due to health concerns and social distancing practices, COVID-19 rapidly escalated the use of e-commerce.
+Total online spending in May 2020 was up 77 percent year-over-year (YOY), according to a report on online spending released in June by Adobe.
+In that report, Vivek Pandya, Adobe’s Digital Insights Manager, states that it would have typically taken 4-6 years to see the level of growth in online shopping that was seen then.
+Contactless online ordering helped individuals attempt to limit their exposure to the virus by shopping from home, so it’s easy to see why those reported numbers were so high.

-This huge push for online shopping has created an immediate need for companies to expand their inventory and improve their ability to distribute their products.
-What used to be a problem of “too much” storage space has quickly turned into a necessity in today’s time.
+E-commerce continues to experience growth, with 22 percent of retail sales being online in 2023, the largest U.S. e-commerce sales percentage to date, according to the U.S. Department of Commerce.
+As e-commerce growth carries on, it’s created a growing need for companies to expand their inventory and improve their ability to distribute their products.
+What used to be a problem of “too much” storage space for companies before the pandemic has quickly turned into a necessity in today’s time.

-Because online distributors continue to see multiplied growth, the need for storage space has become ever more demanding.
-Prior to Covid-19, one or two warehouses could keep a medium sized company running efficiently.
-Now, more is needed to keep up with rapidly increasing demand while companies are searching for innovative ways to keep their employees safe and healthy.
-Having more than one distribution center is now a huge benefit to a companys’ ability to stay afloat and move forward during these uncertain times.
+As online distributors continue to see growth, their need for storage space has grown as well.
+Prior to Covid-19, one or two warehouses could keep a medium-sized company running efficiently.
+Now, more space is needed to keep up with the increasing demand of companies.
+Having more than one distribution center can be a huge benefit to a company’s ability to stay successful these days.

-A relationship with a third-party logistics company (3PL) can be a benefit to those who coordinate freight to be delivered to a jobsite.
-Typically, jobsite freight is very hands-on and has a perpetual knack for being time sensitive.
-Installation crews are on-site to receive and install the material scheduled to deliver.
-Even the slightest delay can cause significant ramifications.
-Having a strong relationship with a freight broker can help mitigate risk, reduce costs, and provide peace of mind to that that are coordinating the freight.
+Having a relationship with a third-party logistics company (3PL can be a benefit to those who coordinate freight to be delivered to a job site.
+Typically, job site freight is very hands-on and has a perpetual knack for being time-sensitive.
+Installation crews are on-site to receive and install the material scheduled to be delivered.
+Even the slightest delay can cause significant ramifications to the completion of the construction project.
+Having a strong relationship with a 3PL can help companies mitigate risk, reduce costs, and provide peace of mind to those who are coordinating the freight.